Tourism in Afghanistan: Bagh-e Babur

 The Gardens of Babur is a historic park in Kabul.
 It is the resting-place of Babur, the first emperor of the Mughal Empire.
 The gardens are thought to have been developed in the 16th century when Babur gave orders for the construction of an avenue garden in the city, described in some detail in his memoirs, the Baburnama.

 Bagh-e Bala

 Bala Hissar

 The Bala Hissar is a fortress believed to be built over 1,500 years ago.
-It was last destroyed by the British in the 19th century and then abandoned.
+It was last destroyed by the British in the 19th century and was then abandoned.
 It is being restored.

 Chihil Sutun

 The Chihil Sutun Palace was built in the late 19th century for Habibullah Khan, who was Prince at the time.
 It was later used primarily as a guest house for diplomats and important figures such as U.S. President Eisenhower and Nikita Khrushchev of the USSR.

 Darul Aman Palace

 The Darul Aman Palace (King's Palace) was built for King Amanullah Khan.
 It sits directly across from the parliament building in the southern section of the city.